Maadi, Egypt

 When we asked expats and global nomads about the quality of medical care in Maadi, they replied:

 "Medical services in Maadi, are generally of good quality, with a range of private and public healthcare facilities available.
 The area is home to several well-equipped hospitals, clinics, and medical centers that offer various services, including general medicine, dentistry, and specialized care.
 Many healthcare professionals in Maadi are fluent in English, and some have received training abroad, ensuring a high standard of care.
 However, it is essential to have comprehensive health insurance, as the cost of private healthcare can be high.
-Pharmacies are also widely available, providing easy access to medications and over-the-counter treatments," mentioned an expat living in Maadi.
+Pharmacies are also widely available, providing easy access to medications and over-the-counter treatments," commented one expat who moved to Maadi.

 Are healthcare and health insurance expensive in Maadi?